Three Wishes for Cinderella (1973 film): Soundtrack

 The soundtrack was composed by Karel Svoboda.
-The love theme, "Kdepak ty ptáčku hnízdo máš" ("Where Is Your Nest, Little Bird?"), was sung by Czech pop singer Karel Gott.
+The love theme, Kdepak ty ptáčku hnízdo máš ("Where Is Your Nest, Little Bird?"), was sung by Czech pop singer Karel Gott.

 Digital restoration

-With the financial and technical support from Norway and its authorities, the Czech Film Archive and the National Library in Mo i Rana, the film Tři oříšky pro Popelku was digitized, restored, and got modern image quality.
+With financial and technical support from Norway and its authorities, the Czech Film Archive and the National Library in Mo i Rana, Tři oříšky pro Popelku was restored, with digitally remastered picture quality.
 The project was financed through the EEA and Norway Grants which represent Norway's contribution to social and economic cohesion in the European Economic Area (EEA).
 Norway has granted just under 7.5 million NOK for efforts to digitize ten older Czech films.
 The digitization was completed by December 2015.

 Home video releases

 Czech, Norwegian and German DVDs are available.
-A region-free DVD with monophonic Czech audio track was released in the United Kingdom by Second Run in December 2016.
+A region-free DVD with a monophonic Czech audio track was released in the United Kingdom by Second Run in December 2016.

 A Blu-ray edition with stereo Czech audio was also released in December 2016.

 Remake

-Tre nøtter til Askepott, a Norwegian remake of the movie, was released on November 12, 2021, starring Astrid S and Cengiz Al in the two lead roles and featuring Kristofer Hivju.
+A Norwegian remake of the film, Tre nøtter til Askepott, was released on 12 November 2021, starring Astrid S and Cengiz Al in the two lead roles and featuring Kristofer Hivju.